univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Defines the warning period for the expiration check of the SSL/TLS root certificate.
 The default value is ``30`` days.
 See :ref:`domain-ssl`.

+.. envvar:: system/stats

+   Enables or disables the logging of the system status.
+The default value is ``yes``.
+For more information, see :ref:`computers-logging-the-system-status`.

+.. envvar:: system/stats/cron

+   Configures the runtimes when :command:`univention-system-stats` is run.
+The value follows the :ref:`cron syntax <cron-syntax>`.
+For more information, see :ref:`computers-logging-the-system-status`.

+.. envvar:: timeserver

+   Configures the first external NTP timeserver.
+For more information, see :ref:`basicservices-ntp`.

+.. envvar:: timeserver2

+   Configures the second external NTP timeserver.
+For more information, see :ref:`basicservices-ntp`.

+.. envvar:: timeserver3

+   Configures the third external NTP timeserver.
+For more information, see :ref:`basicservices-ntp`.

 .. envvar:: ucs/web/theme